nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 word and its children represent words that are one edit distance away.

 The fuzzy input implementation consists of several components:
-1. BkTreeCommandMatcher: The main BK-Tree data structure for sorting and efficiently search for similar elements
+1. `BkTreeCommandMatcher`: The main BK-Tree data structure for sorting and efficiently search for similar elements
-2. BkTreeNode: Internal node structure used by the Bk-Tree
+2. `BkTreeNode`: Internal node structure used by the Bk-Tree
-3. FuzzyCommandParser: A class demonstrating the usage of BK-tree for command parsing
+3. `FuzzyCommandParser`: A class demonstrating the usage of BK-tree for command parsing
-4. LevenshteinDistance: An implementation of the DistanceFunction interface using the Levenshtein distance algorithm
+4. `LevenshteinDistance`: An implementation of the DistanceFunction interface using the Levenshtein distance algorithm

 Our implementation follows the SOLID principle closely.
 We have designed interfaces to promote flexibility, especially complying with the Open-Close Principle.
 This design decision makes it easy to extend various `CommandMatchers` or